juhovh/tailguard/README.md

       - TS_EXTRA_ARGS=--advertise-exit-node
       - TS_AUTHKEY=tskey-auth-xxxxxxxxxxxxxxxxxxxxxxx
 ```
-This will use the device wg0 and therefore the wg0.conf file for wireguard.
+This will use the device wg0 and therefore the wg0.conf file for WireGuard.
 It
 will connect to the tailnet with hostname "tailguard", advertise the
-"192.168.68.0/22" route for other tailnet hosts, advertise itself as an exit
+"192.168.68.0/22" route to other tailnet hosts, advertise itself as an exit
 node, and authenticate with the given authkey.

 Now if you run `docker-compose up` once you can remove the `TS_AUTHKEY` and it